 Nvidia graphics cards with CUDA compute capability 1.3 support atomic operations on shared and global memory.
 Here we use atomic operations to perform compaction of the output array into the global memory.
 After the counting step each thread has a list of next-events.
 Subsequently each thread adds the size of its next-events list to the block-level counter using an atomic add operation and in return obtains a local offset (which is the previous value of the block-level counter).
-After all threads in a block have updated the blocklevel counter, one thread from a block updates the globalcounter by adding the value of the block-level counter to it and, as before, obtains the offset into global memory.
+After all threads in a block have updated the block-level counter by adding the value of the block-level counter to it and, as before, obtains the offset into global memory.
 Now all threads in the block can collaboratively write into the correct position in the global memory (resulting in overall compaction).
 A schematic for this operation is shown for 2-blocks in Figure 7.
 In the results section, we refer to this method as AtomicCompact.